ExoOnix/ExoOnix/README.md

 I am a software developer with 4 years of experience in various programming languages and technologies.
 My passion lies in crafting efficient and scalable solutions that solve real-world problems.
 Here's a glimpse of my skills and expertise:

-- Programming Languages: Python, C#, PHP, HTML, CSS, JavaScript, Lua, and some C++.
+- Programming Languages: Python, C#, PHP, HTML, CSS, JavaScript, Lua, and some C++ and C.
 - Web Development: I have experience in building dynamic web applications using modern frameworks and libraries.
 - Scripting: I enjoy automating tasks and building scripts to streamline processes.
 - Problem Solving: I thrive on challenging problems and finding innovative solutions.